gvwilson/thirdbit/src/fiction/iffy/index.md

 a Marine ushered her up steeply-laddered steps to the hovercraft's cockpit.
 "Have a seat," Doctor Johel said, gesturing at the padded chair to the left of hers.

-"And buckle up.
+"And buckle up,"
+a familiar voice said.
+Captain Kerse turned around in her seat and gave Iffy a wolf-like grin.
-This thing was built for speed, not comfort."
+"This thing was built for shock and awe, not for comfort."

 Iffy limped over to the chair
 and lowered herself onto it with a wince.